-I came late to Dungeons and Dragons, I’ve always been a nerd, Tolkien, sci-fi, video games, Warhammer ect, in other words the usual slippery slope to role playing games, but D&D always seemed a step to far.
-It conjured images of fat sweaty neck beards sat in basements proclaiming “I’m an elf” in a distressingly high pitched voice.
+I came late to Dungeons and Dragons, I’ve always been a nerd, Tolkien, sci-fi, video games, Warhammer ect, in other words, the usual slippery slope to role playing games, but D&D always seemed a step too far.
+It conjured images of fat sweaty neck-beards sat in basements proclaiming “I’m an elf” in a distressingly high pitched voice.
 Which in retrospect is ridiculous, firstly because that’s a negative stereotype that does not reflect the community and secondly because those were totally the people I needed to wade through when fetching my monthly fix of Games Workshop’s plastic crack.

 Enter my mate Alan, nerd guru, bad independent game programmer and professional Harry Potter look-a-like.
 Having been a player and DM for some time he was fairly desperate to get us to sit down for an introductory game and he finally succeeded during an ill fated trip to the Lake District.
 Stricken by a violent stomach bug, disorientated by the lack of phone/email/wi-fi signal we were easy prey for his evil RPG machinations.

-Fast forward about a year and back in my comfortable, non-wood fired, house and i’m getting drunk with this same nerdy machiavelli when he suggests we try the proper thing the next day.
+Fast forward about a year and back in my comfortable, non-wood fired, house and I’m getting drunk with this same nerdy Machiavelli when he suggests we try the proper thing the next day.
 We all jump at the chance but somewhere between there and the next morning I drunkenly agree to DM myself.
-Cut to next morning and I blearily stagger into the living room demanding coffee and bacon in any combination only to be reminded of this rum soaked idiocy and that the game would commence in one hours.
+Cut to next morning and I blearily stagger into the living room demanding coffee and bacon in any combination only to be reminded of this rum soaked idiocy and that the game would commence in one hour.